git-eri/smart-lift/README.md

 $ git clone https://github.com/git-eri/smart-lift.git
 ```
 - Copy the [defaults.h](esp12f/defaults.h) and rename the file to settings.h.
 Edit the [settings.h](#settingsh) to fit your needs.
-- Programm your controller board(s) with the sketch [esp12f.ino](esp12f/esp12f.ino) that is using your settings.
+- Programm your controller board(s) with the sketch [esp12f.ino](esp12f/esp12f.ino) using your own settings.
 - Run the [deploy.sh](deploy.sh) script
 ```bash
 $ cd smart-lift
 $ ./deploy.sh
 ```
 - The docker container should be up and running.
-Now you can turn on your programmed controllers and access the interface in your browser on port ```8000```
+Now you can turn on your programmed controllers and access the interface in your browser on port ```8000```.
+You should see the lifts being addded to the interface as the controllers connect to the server.
+- If you reached this step, you may now figure out how to interface with your lift.
+My lift was controlled using a key switch which i just replaced with the box shown above and connected everything up.
+You could also use one controller with at least 3 relais for every lift.

 ## Development